NeuraLegion/sectester-js/packages/core/README.md

 #### cluster
 - type: `string`

-Set url that used to access the application.
+Set the application name (domain name), that is used to establish connection with.
+By default, the option is equal to `app.neuralegion.com`.

 ```ts
 new Configuration({